Post

 The General Solution Includes All Solutions

-If $p(x)$ and $q(x)$ are continuous on an open interval $I$, then differential equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has a general solution on interval $I$.
+If $p(x)$ and $q(x)$ are continuous on an open interval $I$, then the equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has a general solution on the interval $I$.

 Proof

-By the Existence and Uniqueness Theorem for Initial Value Problems, differential equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has a solution $y_1(x)$ on interval $I$ satisfying the initial conditions:
+By the Existence and Uniqueness Theorem for Initial Value Problems, the ODE ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has a solution $y_1(x)$ on the interval $I$ that satisfies the initial conditions

 \[y_1(x_0) = 1, \qquad y_1^{\prime}(x_0) = 0\]

-and a solution $y_2(x)$ on interval $I$ satisfying the initial conditions:
+and a solution $y_2(x)$ on the interval $I$ that satisfies the initial conditions

 \[y_2(x_0) = 0, \qquad y_2^{\prime}(x_0) = 1\]

-The Wronskian of these two solutions at $x=x_0$ is non-zero:
+The Wronskian of these two solutions at $x=x_0$ has a non-zero value:

 \[W(y_1(x_0), y_2(x_0)) = y_1(x_0)y_2^{\prime}(x_0) - y_2(x_0)y_1^{\prime}(x_0) = 1\cdot 1 - 0\cdot 0 = 1\]

-By the Wronskian method for determining linear dependence/independence, $y_1$ and $y_2$ are linearly independent on interval $I$.
-Therefore, these two solutions form a basis for the solutions of equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on interval $I$, and the general solution $y = c_1y_1 + c_2y_2$ with arbitrary constants $c_1$, $c_2$ exists on interval $I$. $\blacksquare$
+Therefore, by the Test for Linear Dependence/Independence using the Wronskian, $y_1$ and $y_2$ are linearly independent on the interval $I$.
+Thus, these two solutions form a basis of solutions for Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on the interval $I$, and a general solution $y = c_1y_1 + c_2y_2$ with arbitrary constants $c_1$, $c_2$ must exist on the interval $I$. $\blacksquare$

 \[Y(x) = C_1y_1(x) + C_2y_2(x) \label{eqn:particular_solution}\tag{13}\]

-In other words, equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) does not have singular solutions (solutions that cannot be obtained from the general solution).
+That is, Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) does not have a singular solution, which is a solution that cannot be obtained from the general solution.

 Proof

-Let $y=Y(x)$ be any solution of equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on interval $I$.
-By the Existence of General Solution theorem, equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has a general solution on interval $I$:
+Let $y=Y(x)$ be any solution of Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on the interval $I$.
+Now, by the Existence of a General Solution theorem, the ODE ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has a general solution on the interval $I$:

 \[y(x) = c_1y_1(x) + c_2y_2(x) \label{eqn:general_solution}\tag{14}\]